 Washing-up liquid not budging it?
-Get yourself a proprietary mould and mildew remover (see our top picks above) or washing machine cleaner – we like Dettol Washing Machine Cleaner.
+Get yourself a proprietary mold and mildew remover (see our top picks above) or washing machine cleaner – we like Dettol Washing Machine Cleaner (opens in new tab).

 Once you’re done, run a hot maintenance wash according to the washing machine manufacturer’s instructions.

-How to get rid of mould – and mildew – from coffee machines and fridges
+How to get rid of mold – and mildew – from coffee machines and fridges

-Use our guide to cleaning a fridge to find out more about how to get rid of mould – particularly from that little drainage channel at the back.
+Use our guide to cleaning a fridge to find out more about how to get rid of mold – particularly from that little drainage channel at the back.

-How to get rid of mould – and mildew – from carpets
+How to get rid of mold – and mildew – from carpets

-If it won't vacuum up, the best thing to do is to remove the carpet completely.
+If it won't vacuum up, the best thing to do is to remove and reinstall a carpet completely.
 Sorry.
-Find out how to choose a new carpet with our guide.
-Or use our guide to cleaning a carpet if you want one more go...

-How to get rid of mould – and mildew – from leather
+How to get rid of mold – and mildew – from leather

 These tips work on leather furniture and home accessories, but also on leather coats, shoes and handbags.